Particle1904/DatasetHelpers/README.md

 Remember to download the model files: https://github.com/Particle1904/DatasetHelpers/releases/tag/v0.0.0 - follow the instructions in the release page to install them!

 Use these commands to build it as a self-contained application:
-In Visual Studio Community 2022; Right-click the DatasetProcessor.Desktop and click "Open in Terminal" then use the command:
+In Visual Studio Community 2022; Right-click the DatasetProcessorDesktop and click "Open in Terminal" then use the command:

 FOR WINDOWS:
 ```dotnet build /restore /t:build /p:TargetFramework=net7.0 /p:Configuration=Release /p:Platform=x64 /p:PublishSingleFile=true /p:PublishTrimmed=false /p:RuntimeIdentifier=win-x64```